TracyGJG/utilities/docs/tools.md

 ### Parameters

-- jsonString (JS String) subject of the String to Object convertion.
+- jsonString: (JS String) subject of the String to Object convertion.
-- reviver (function) used to intercept the convertion process.
+- reviver: (function) used to intercept the convertion process.

 ### Return Value